yudhisteer/Face-Recognition-with-Masks/README.md

 For the real-time recognition, the process is divided into three phases:

-1. Real time streaming
+1. Real Time streaming
-2. Add Face Detection
+2. Add Face Mask Detection
 3. Add Face Recognition

 #### 3.9.1 Real Time Streaming